Washington State Route 221: Route description

 SR 221 starts at an intersection with SR 14 in the unincorporated community of Paterson.
 After leaving Paterson the highway travels north through rural farm land as a two-lane highway.
 A few minor roads are intersected before the roadway turns to the west after about 17 mi, before turning back to the north.
-After the highway resumes its northerly course it climbs into the Horse Heaven Hills, gaining a passing lane through the uphill segments, before finally terminating at SR 22 in south Prosser.
+After the highway resumes its northerly course it descends from the Horse Heaven Hills, with a passing lane through the uphill segments, before finally terminating at SR 22 in south Prosser.

 Every year the Washington State Department of Transportation (WSDOT) conducts a series of surveys on its highways in the state to measure traffic volume.
-This is expressed in terms of average annual daily traffic (AADT), which is a measure of traffic volume for any average day of the year.
+This is expressed in terms of annual average daily traffic (AADT), which is a measure of traffic volume for any average day of the year.
 In 2009, WSDOT calculated that as few as 2,000 cars traveled through the central part of the highway, and as many as 2,500 cars at the interchange with SR 22.